Peharge/MAVIS-old/README.md

 To install MAVIS 3 EAP on a Windows computer, please follow these steps:

-1. Download the installation file [Download mavis-launcher-4.bat](https://github.com/Peharge/MAVIS/raw/main/mavis-launcher-4.bat) or [Download mavis-terminal-5.bat](https://github.com/Peharge/MAVIS/raw/main/run-mavis-terminal-5.bat).
+1. Download the installation file [`Download mavis-launcher-4.bat`](https://github.com/Peharge/MAVIS/raw/main/mavis-launcher-4.bat) or [`Download mavis-terminal-5.bat`](https://github.com/Peharge/MAVIS/raw/main/run-mavis-terminal-5.bat).

 3. Navigate to the folder where you saved the file.